StringCursor Module

 string-alignmentenum (start/center/end)centerHow the module normalizes pointer position across the elementcenter yields -1…1, start/end map to 0…1 ranges

-string-lerpnumber0.2Lerp factor applied to cursor easing (remapped internally to 0.05–0.65)Larger numbers feel tighter; tweak per element for variety
+string-lerpnumber0.2Lerp factor applied to element's coordinate smoothing (remapped to 0.05–0.65)Larger numbers feel tighter; tweak per element for variety

 Module Snapshot